 The Student Perceptions of Teaching (SPOT) is a requirement for all organized classes at UNT.
-This short survey at the end of the semester gives students the opportunity to comment on how the course is taught.
+This short survey at the end of the semester gives students the opportunity to comment on the course.
 Student feedback is important and is essential as we strive for excellence.